 Some practitioners have used Arthrosamid for hip, ankle, and shoulder arthritis.
 However, this drug has not been approved for use in other joints, so we do not recommend it.

-Can we use Arthrosamid for inflammatory arthritis such as psoriatic or rheumatoid arthritis?
+Can we use Arthrosamid for inflammatory arthritis, such as psoriatic or rheumatoid arthritis?

 While Arthrosamid may work well in inflammatory arthritis, it has not been approved and should not be used.

-Contura has applied for FDA approval and is well into the process of getting Arthrosamid approved in the States.
+Contura has applied for FDA approval and is well into the process of getting Arthrosamid approved in the United States.
 They have also applied to regulatory bodies in Canada and Australia.
 It is hard to predict when the approval process will be completed.

 Is Arthrosamid UK available on the NHS?